SUSE/cf-ci/kube-kvm/README.md

 - The default network defined in `net-default.xml` should be created and started:
   - `virsh net-define net-default.xml`
   - `virsh net-start default`
-- The ntp service should be installed, synced, and started
+- A system time service (ntp or timedatectl) should be installed, synced, and started
-  - `sudo systemctl stop ntpd` (if already started)
-  - `sudo ntpdate time.nist.gov`
-  - `sudo systemctl enable ntpd`
-  - `sudo systemctl start ntpd`
 - The KVM host machine should have internet access through a Linux host bridge device named `br0`.
 This is the default configuration when installing SLES as a KVM host.
 If using Wicked as your network manager, you can follow the instructions in step 4 of